-NOTE: The HUMMER is equipped with DOT 5 silicone brake fluid.
+CAUTION: The HUMMER is equipped with DOT 5 silicone brake fluid.
 Do not mix with other brake fluids.
+Failure to use the proper brake fluid will damage brake system.

-NOTE: When low or spongy brakes exist, the brake light on the instrument panel should illuminate when the brake pedal is applied.
+NOTE: When low or spongy brakes exist, the brake light on the instrument panel may illuminate when the brake pedal is applied.

 WARNING: Always wear eye protection when bleeding brakes.
-Failure to do this may cause injury if brake fluid comes in contact with eyes.
+Failure to do this may cause personal injury if brake fluid comes in contact with eyes.

-- 1. Remove master cylinder cover and visually check reservoirs for low fluid level or contamination. - a.
-If fluid is contaminated, flush system with clean brake fluid.

-- b.
-If fluid is low, check for worn brake pads, observe for leakage, broken, cracked or kinked lines, worn master cylinder, etc. Replace any worn parts. - 2.
-If fluid is not contaminated, bleed master cylinder then bleed brakes. - 3.
+- Remove master cylinder cover and visually check reservoirs for low fluid level or contamination. - a.
+If fluid is contaminated, flush system with clean brake fluid. - b.
+If fluid is low, check for worn brake pads, observe for leakage, broken, cracked or kinked lines, worn master cylinder, etc. Replace any worn parts.
+Add DOT 5 as needed. - 2.
 Check hydro-boost.
 Depress brake pedal several times, with engine off, to exhaust accumulator pressure.
-Depress brake pedal and start engine. - a.
-Brake pedal should fall, then push back against operator's foot. - b.
+Depress brake pedal and start engine. - Brake pedal should fall, then push back against operator's foot. - b.
 Perform pressure test (Section 8). - c.
-Replace hydro-boost if not operating properly.
+Replace hydro-boost if not operating properly. - 3.
+Bleed master cylinder then bleed brakes.